pkErbynn/design-pattern-java/README.md

 ### 1. Adaptor Pattern
 * Geared towards making unrelated classes work together
     * usually applied to systems after being designed
+    * also known as "wrapper"
+* examples:
+    * card reader - acts as adapter b/n memory card and a laptop
+    * simple ac adapter (multisocket) - changes the shape of the outlet in order to match the plug

 ### 2. Bridge Pattern
 * Lets abstractions and implementations decoupling varying independently